 Health and Safety inspections will occur periodically throughout the semester and will be announced a minimum of 24 hours in advance (frequency no less than once per month and no more than once per week unless an apartment fails to meet health and safety standards).
-Staff will inspect fire safety equipment, check for fire hazards/unsafe conditions, unsanitary conditions and cleanliness, maintenance concerns, and policy violations.
+Staff will inspect fire safety equipment and all DCC provided items (fridge, wardrobes, closets etc.) checking for fire hazards/unsafe conditions, unsanitary conditions and cleanliness, maintenance concerns, and policy violations.
 Residents are encouraged, but not required, to be present during inspections.